rutvikk99/synapse/demos/module3/README.md

 You recommend using Synapse Notebooks, which are integrated in the Synapse Analytics workspace and used from within Synapse Studio.

 ## Ingesting data with Apache Spark notebooks in Azure Synapse Analytics

+### Ingest and explore Parquet files from a data lake with Synapse Spark

 Tailwind Traders has Parquet files stored in their data lake.
 They want to know how they can quickly access the files and explore them using Apache Spark.